ianitian/ianbot-skill-legal/readme.md

-# ian-bot-legal — contract & payment assistant
+# ianbot-skill-legal

 **Base document** for product, engineering, DevOps, finance, and legal.
 Describes what we plan to build, how pieces connect, and what each group needs to decide or provide.

-An **internal Slack assistant** that answers questions about:
+Upgrade plans for Slack bot, "ian-bot", that will reference and answer user queries based on:

 - **Signed contracts** (PDFs in a Google Drive folder tree), and
 - **Payments** (rows in a finance Google Sheet).